csilva95/photo-mover/README.md

 DESCRIPTION:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Easily move your photos from your camera to a different storage device! (linux environment only)
+Easily move your photos from your camera (WORKS WITH IPHONE) to a different storage device!

-This script will use the photos metadata to organize your photos by year, month, and date when transferring to your storage device.
+This script will use the photos metadata to organize your photos by year, month, and date when transferring to your storage device. (linux environment only)

 Expect a folder structure like this: